Refundable Damage Deposit

 Or you can capture via Stripe also

 Once the hold is a success > Go to Stripe > search for the guest > and capture the required amount, Once the amount is captured Stripe will immediately refund the rest of the held amount to the guest’s credit card.

 Workaround to capture the Damage deposit if the auto pre-auth was not Setup or its not captured

-If the credit card details are available in Hostaway > Go to Stripe to create a pre-auth because Hostaway doesn't allow creating manual pre-auths (only automated ones, If you charge it manually when you try to refund, You will be charged a commission on the refund) this is not possible.
+If the credit card details are available in Hostaway > Go to Stripe to create a pre-auth because Hostaway does not allow creating manual pre-auths (only automated ones, If you charge it manually when you try to refund, you will be charged a commission on the refund) this is not possible.

 You can do this, however, directly in Stripe by searching for the customer and creating a payment only as pre-auth:

 If the guest's credit card is not available please send the Guest portal link to collect the credit card details - For more information on Guest Portal > once the Credit card details updated > Please navigate to Stripe >create a pre auth via Stripe